AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/project-structure.md

 ---
-title: Qual é a estrutura AEM as a Cloud Service do projeto?
+title: Qual é a estrutura do projeto AEM as a Cloud Service?
-description: Explore as práticas recomendadas para estruturar um projeto Maven para AEM as a Cloud Service.
+description: Explore as práticas recomendadas para estruturar um projeto Maven para o AEM as a Cloud Service.
 role: Developer
 level: Beginner
 type: Tutorial